-HAUXLEY NATURE RESERVE, Northumberland
+HAUXLEY NATURE RESERVE

 LOW BARNS NATURE RESERVE

-(Durham Wildlife Trust), DL14 0AG
+Durham Wildlife Trust DL14 0AG

 NORTH CAVE WETLANDS

 North Cave Wetlands, although a former sand and gravel quarry, is now a thriving oasis of wildlife.
 A mixture of shallow and deep water lakes and reedbeds provide outstanding habitat for passage, breeding and wintering wildfowl, waders, terns and gulls.
-A 2km perimeter path gives access around the established nature reserve and four large hides are positioned to give excellent viewing over key areas for birdwatchers and photographers alike.
+Events are held in the Crosslands Hide at the end of Dryham Lane.

 South & East

-From the town head towards Sandwich Bay and the golf courses.
-When reaching the Toll gate either park outside of the gate and walk 400 yards to the Observatory or pay the £1 toll fee [refundable against purchases over £100].
+From the town, head towards Sandwich Bay and the golf courses.
+When reaching the toll gate either park outside of the gate and walk 400 yards to the Observatory or pay the £1 toll fee (refundable against purchases over £100).